 In coastal areas, the chloride in sea spray, rain and dry salt particles that the wind carries can contribute to the corrosion of stainless steel.
 Areas within 10 miles of saltwater are generally considered at risk of salt-related corrosion, but that distance varies with location and weather patterns.

 In a perfect world, stainless steel would not corrode at all.
 But, when the environment overwhelms the metal’s passive layer with something like salt, it begins to break down.
 Stainless steel corrodes in two main forms.
 Pitting appears in the form of dark brown pits on the steel’s surface.
-You might also see a form of corrosion that creates a large crevice in the steel’s surface.
+You might also see a form of corrosion that creates a large crevice on the steel’s surface.
 Neither of these forms of corrosion affects stainless steel’s mechanical properties, but they are unattractive.

 How You Can Help

 A high-quality protective coating is the best way to help your stainless steel fight the sea breeze.
-Before applying a coating, sand away any rust that has built up on the metal with a very fine grit sandpaper.
+Before applying a coating, sand away any rust that has built up on the metal with very fine grit sandpaper.
 Wipe the surface clean with a wet cloth.
 Use a mild detergent or white vinegar if you wish.

 Coatings come in a few different forms, including clear coats and paints.
 You can apply them in a variety of ways, including with a spray can, spray gun, brush, or roller.